freight-stack/ssb/message/gabbygrove/sdf-proposal-draft.md

 ## Names

-The hole thing might be called _Gabby Groves_
+The whole thing might be called _Gabby Groves_

 ## Event